ramos-ahron/Led-Intensity-Controller/README.md

 # 🌟 LED Intensity Controller

-This project implements an **LED Intensity Controller** using a microcontrolle.
+This project implements an **LED Intensity Controller** using a microcontroller.
 It showcases real-time control of LED brightness using Pulse Width Modulation (PWM), push button inputs, and potentiometer adjustments.
 Additionally, it features UART communication for logging data to a PC, with Python scripts for data visualization.

 ---